Data protection

 🤝 Purpose: Presentation and optimization of our service, contact with visitors, interested parties, etc., advertising

-📓 Data processed: data such as phone numbers, email addresses, contact details, user behavior data, information about your device and your IP address.
+📓 Data processed: Data such as telephone numbers, email addresses, contact details, data on user behavior, information about your device and your IP address.

-More details can be found in the respective social media tool used.
+You can find more details in the social media tool you use.

-📅 Duration of storage: depends on the social media platforms used
+📅 Storage period: depends on the social media platforms used

 What is social media?

 In addition to our website, we are also active on various social media platforms.
-Data from users can be processed so that we can specifically address users who are interested in us via the social networks.
-In addition, elements of a social media platform may also be embedded directly into our website.
-This is the case, for example, if you click on a so-called social button on our website and are forwarded directly to our social media presence.
-So-called social media or social media refers to websites and apps through which registered members can produce content, exchange content openly or in certain groups and network with other members.
+User data can be processed so that we can specifically address users who are interested in us via social networks.
+In addition, elements of a social media platform can also be embedded directly in our website.
+This is the case, for example, if you click on a so-called social button on our website and are redirected directly to our social media presence.
+So-called social media or social media refers to websites and apps through which registered members can produce content, exchange content openly or in specific groups, and network with other members.

 Why do we use social media?

-For years, social media platforms have been where people communicate and connect online.
-With our social media appearances, we can bring our products and services closer to interested parties.
-The social media elements integrated into our website help you to be able to switch to our social media content quickly and without complications.
+For years, social media platforms have been the place where people communicate and get in touch online.
+With our social media presence, we can bring our products and services closer to prospective customers.
+The social media elements integrated into our website help you to switch to our social media content quickly and without complications.

-The data that is stored and processed as a result of your use of a social media channel is primarily intended to be able to carry out web analyses.
-The aim of these analyzes is to be able to develop more precise and personal marketing and advertising strategies.
-Depending on your behavior on a social media platform, the evaluated data can be used to draw appropriate conclusions about your interests and so-called user profiles can be created.
-It is also possible for the platforms to present you with customized advertisements.
-In most cases, cookies are set in your browser for this purpose, which store data on your usage behavior.
+The data that is stored and processed through your use of a social media channel primarily serves the purpose of being able to carry out web analyses.
+The aim of these analyses is to be able to develop more precise and personalized marketing and advertising strategies.
+Depending on your behavior on a social media platform, the evaluated data can be used to draw conclusions about your interests and create so-called user profiles.
+This also enables the platforms to present you with customized advertisements.
+Cookies are usually placed in your browser for this purpose, which store data about your usage behavior.

-We generally assume that we remain responsible under data protection law, even if we use the services of a social media platform.
-However, the European Court of Justice has decided that in certain cases the operator of the social media platform can be jointly responsible with us within the meaning of Art.
-26 DSGVO.
-If this is the case, we will point this out separately and work on the basis of a relevant agreement.
-The essence of the agreement is then reproduced below for the platform concerned.
+We generally assume that we remain responsible for data protection, even if we use the services of a social media platform.
+However, the European Court of Justice has ruled that in certain cases the operator of the social media platform may be jointly responsible with us within the meaning of Art.
+26 GDPR.
+If this is the case, we will point this out separately and work on the basis of an agreement to this effect.
+The essence of the agreement is then reproduced below for the platform in question.

 Please note that when using the social media platforms or our built-in elements, your data may also be processed outside the European Union, as many social media channels, such as Facebook or Twitter, are American companies.
-As a result, you may not be able to claim or enforce your rights in relation to your personal data as easily.
+This may make it more difficult for you to claim or enforce your rights with regard to your personal data.

 Exactly which data is stored and processed depends on the respective provider of the social media platform.
-But usually it is data such as telephone numbers, e-mail addresses, data that you enter in a contact form, user data such as which buttons you click, who you like or follow, when you visited which pages, information about your device and your IP address.
+But it is usually data such as telephone numbers, email addresses, data that you enter in a contact form, user data such as which buttons you click, who you like or follow, when you visited which pages, information about your device and your IP address.
 Most of this data is stored in cookies.
-Especially if you have a profile on the visited social media channel and are logged in, data can be linked to your profile.
+Especially if you have a profile on the social media channel you visit and are logged in, data can be linked to your profile.

 All data collected via a social media platform is also stored on the providers' servers.
-This means that only the providers have access to the data and can give you the right information or make changes.
+This means that only the providers have access to the data and can provide you with the appropriate information or make changes.

-If you want to know exactly what data is stored and processed by the social media providers and how you can object to data processing, you should carefully read the company's data protection declaration.
-Even if you have questions about data storage and data processing or want to assert corresponding rights, we recommend that you contact the provider directly.
+If you want to know exactly which data is stored and processed by the social media providers and how you can object to data processing, you should read the respective company's privacy policy carefully.
+If you have any questions about data storage and processing or want to assert corresponding rights, we recommend that you contact the provider directly.

 Duration of data processing

-We will inform you below about the duration of data processing if we have further information on this.
+We will inform you about the duration of data processing below, provided we have further information.
 For example, the social media platform Facebook stores data until it is no longer needed for its own purposes.
-Customer data that is compared with your own user data will be deleted within two days.
-In general, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
-If it is required by law, such as in the case of accounting, this storage period can also be exceeded.
+However, customer data that is compared with the company's own user data is deleted within two days.
+In general, we only process personal data for as long as it is absolutely necessary to provide our services and products.
+If it is required by law, as in the case of accounting, for example, this storage period can also be exceeded.

 Right to object

-You also have the right and the ability to revoke your consent to the use of cookies or third-party providers such as embedded social media elements at any time.
+You also have the right and the option to withdraw your consent to the use of cookies or third-party services such as embedded social media elements at any time.
 This works either via our cookie management tool or via other opt-out functions.
-For example, you can also prevent data collection by cookies by managing, deactivating or deleting the cookies in your browser.
+For example, you can also prevent data collection through cookies by managing, deactivating or deleting cookies in your browser.

-Since cookies can be used with social media tools, we also recommend our general data protection declaration on cookies.
-To find out exactly what data is stored and processed by you, you should read the data protection declarations of the respective tools.
+Since social media tools may use cookies, we also recommend that you read our general privacy policy on cookies.
+To find out exactly which of your data is stored and processed, you should read the privacy policies of the respective tools.

-If you have agreed that your data can be processed and stored by integrated social media elements, this consent is the legal basis for data processing (Article 6 (1) (a) GDPR) .
-In principle, if you have given your consent, your data will also be stored and processed on the basis of our legitimate interest (Art.
-6 Para.
-1 lit. f GDPR) in quick and effective communication with you or other customers and business partners.
+If you have consented that your data can be processed and stored through integrated social media elements, this consent is considered the legal basis for data processing (Art.
+6 para.
+1 lit. a GDPR) .
+In principle, if you have given your consent, your data will also be processed on the basis of our legitimate interest (Art.
+6 para.
+1 lit. f GDPR) on fast and good communication with you or other customers and business partners.
 However, we only use the tools if you have given your consent.
-Most social media platforms also set cookies on your browser to store data.
-We therefore recommend that you read our privacy statement on cookies carefully and consult the privacy statement or cookie policy of the relevant service provider.
+Most social media platforms also set cookies in your browser to store data.
+We therefore recommend that you read our privacy policy on cookies carefully and view the privacy statement or cookie policy of the respective service provider.

-Information on special social media platforms - if available - can be found in the following sections.
+Information about specific social media platforms – if available – can be found in the following sections.

 Instagram Privacy Policy